 The material also teaches the basic skill of diagnosing someone’s needs based on their health or circumstances.
 The advanced work then involves gaining an understanding of the planetary squares (from which sigils are created).
 The planets each have unique properties, and through the use of the sigils, we can augment the tonic’s potency with their specific property.
 We then learn the planetary days/hours for maximum potency of the tonic.

-Nettle: Could you give us a simple example of such a tonic?
+Alexander: Could you give us a simple example of such a tonic?
 How to and why make it?

 Frater Ipafs: Of course.
 Let us assume that I am suffering from a fear of confrontation.
 I am constantly pressured into making disadvantageous decisions at work that will benefit only other people.
 Therefore, I’m likely having imbalances in my throat chakra (primarily–I could be suffering in other centers as well, but we’ll keep it simple).
 This being the case, I would choose a blue stone (particularly one that assists with communication such as Blue Kyanite).